ARM-software/abi-aa/aapcs64/aapcs64.rst

 the BID format as specified in IEEE 754-2008.
-Unless explicitly noted elsewhere, Decimal floating-point objects should be treated in exactly the same way as (binary) Floating Point objects for the purposes of structure layout, parameter passing and result return.
+Unless explicitly noted elsewhere, Decimal floating-point objects should be treated in exactly the same way as (binary) Floating Point objects for the purposes of structure layout, parameter passing, and result return.

 .. note:: There is no support in the AArch64 ISA for Decimal Floating
 	  Point, so all operations must be emulated in software.